-At Childhaven our SENCo is Mrs Firth.
-You can call to have a chat with her about any concerns regarding your child on: 01723 373231 or email: admin@childhaven.n-yorks.sch.uk where she will be more than happy to help.
+At Childhaven our SENCos are Mrs Kindness and Mrs Firth.
+You can call to have a chat with them about any concerns regarding your child on: 01723 373231 or email: admin@childhaven.n-yorks.sch.uk where they will be more than happy to help.